 (If you want to skip to the “How to Form an LLC” section, click here.)

 Table of Contents

-There are many benefits and advantages that you’ll experience when you choose to form an LLC as opposed to another business entity, such as a sole proprietorship or corporation.
+You'll experience many benefits and advantages when you choose to form an LLC as opposed to another business entity, such as a sole proprietorship or corporation.
 Many of these you may discover over time, but here are some of the main reasons small business owners choose to form an LLC in Indiana.

 So, if your Indiana business becomes the target of a lawsuit or goes bankrupt, as long as you’ve formed a Limited Liability Company (LLC), the creditors of your Indiana LLC can’t come after your personal assets as a means of financial compensation for debts owed to them by your Indiana LLC.
-This means that they can’t list your house, car, or your personal finances as a way to fulfill the financial obligations of your Indiana LLC.
+This means that they can’t use your house, car, or personal finances to fulfill the financial obligations of your Indiana LLC.

-This past year has shown us that even the most prepared and successful businesses can be toppled overnight by unforeseen circumstances or events (like a worldwide viral pandemic).
-And it’s for this reason that small business owners cherish the personal asset protection that comes from forming an LLC in Indiana.
+Even the most prepared and successful businesses can be toppled overnight by unforeseen circumstances or events.
+It’s for this reason that small business owners cherish the personal asset protection that comes from forming an LLC in Indiana.
 Anyone who has put in the hard work of creating and establishing their business in Indiana will value the protection that a Limited Liability Company (LLC) can provide.

 Another reason small business owners choose to start an LLC in Indiana is the ability to protect their personal information.

 This is important because cybercriminals and scammers have become very good at their sinister online activities over the past decade.
 They can now steal your identity with just a few clicks and the smallest bit of seemingly inconsequential information (like your name and address), which they can then use very quickly to steal your identity and rack up thousands of dollars of debt in your name.